AppAppWorks/chime-pinyin/_pages/privacypolicy.md

 ---
 layout: page
-title: Privacy Policy for Aloud! - Text to Speech
+title: Privacy Policy for Hanyu Pinyin Dictionary
 include_in_header: false
 ---

 # Privacy Policy
-This privacy policy governs your use of the software application Aloud! - Text to Speech (“Application”) for mobile devices that was created by AppAppWorks.
-The Application is&nbsp;a text to speech reader that synthesizes speech from plain text supporting several languages.
-Users can import text in various formats like PDF, DOCX, EPUB and etc, and have the contents and reading progresses stored for easy access.&nbsp;
+This privacy policy governs your use of the software application Hanyu Pinyin Dictionary (“Application”) for mobile devices that was created by AppAppWorks.
+The Application is&nbsp;a dictionary supporting lookup of Hanyu Pinyin by Chinese characters and vice versa.&nbsp;

 ## What information does the Application obtain and how is it used?